-1. DENIED in part and ADMITTED in part.
+- 1. DENIED in part and ADMITTED in part.
 The first sentence of Paragraph 1 is a summary of the relief Plaintiffs seek on behalf of the class they propose to certify, to which no response is required.
 To the extent a response is required, Defendants deny any allegation of "ongoing violations of the constitutional and statutory rights of immigrants held in government custody pending deportation proceedings."
 Defendants also deny any and all allegations that "[t]hose rights (and others) are systematically denied by Defendants.
-Defendants further deny that Plaintiffs have alleged claims sufficient to certify the class they propose.
-Defendants admit that aliens in removal proceedings have certain procedural and substantive rights afforded by the U.S. Constitution and federal statutes.
+Defendants admit that the Court certified a class in this litigation on April 16, 2014.
+See ECF No. 31.
+Defendants admit that aliens in removal proceedings have certain procedural and substantive rights afforded by the U.S. Constitution and federal statutes. - 2.
+DENIED.
+Paragraph 2 is a broad summary of Plaintiffs' allegations in this litigation, including Plaintiffs' reasoning for filing this litigation, to which no response is required.
+To the extent a response is required, Defendants deny that any DHS or ICE "policies or practices . . . deny and severely restrict [Plaintiffs'] ability to make telephone calls."
+Indeed, Plaintiffs' Complaint does not identify or otherwise challenge as insufficient or otherwise violative of Plaintiffs' rights any DHS or ICE policy governing immigration detainees who are held in government custody pending deportation proceedings. - 3.
+DENIED in part and ADMITTED in part.
+Defendants admit that one of the four named Plaintiffs Lyon remains in ICE custody pending resolution of his removal proceedings.
+Defendants deny Astorga-Cervantes is in ICE custody;